 It’s a music and arts festival, with bands playing, comedy gigs, poetry readings and talks.
 It has attracted many outstanding artists down the years, including New Order, My Bloody Valentine, Grace Jones and the Pet Shop Boys.

-There are no plans for a Festival No 6 in 2019.
-The organisers have put it on hiatus for the time being, looking to make some changes before returning in the future.
+The Festival organisers have put it on hiatus for the time being, looking to make some changes before returning in the future.
 Keep an eye on the website for any announcements.

 Portmeirion is also widely known as the setting for The Prisoner TV show from the 1960s.
 It’s a Kafka-esque spy and psychodrama, in which the main character (only referred to as Number 6) is captured and imprisoned in a seaside village.
 The house where Number 6 lived is now a shop selling The Prisoner memorabilia.